hyl317/ancIBD/docs/Install.rst

 Dependencies
 ************
 The basic Python package dependencies are sufficient for the core functions of  ``ancIBD``.
 We kept the required dependencies minimal to avoid creating dependency conflicts.
-When ``ancIBD`` is installed, the following dependent Python packages should be automatically installed without any action on your part:
+When ``ancIBD`` is installed, the following dependent Python packages will be automatically installed without any further action on your part:

 * ``numpy`` for calculations with numerical arrays at C speed
 * ``pandas`` for handling databases and tables at C speed
 * ``h5py`` for handling hdf5, a file format with partial I/O
 * ``psutil`` for process monitoring

-Some downstream and advanced functionalities require additional packages, such as ``matplotlib` for specific plots.
-If you are missing those, import errors will alert you.
-You can then install missing packages manually via ``pip``.
+Some downstream and advanced functionalities require additional packages, such as ``matplotlib`` for specific plots.
+If you need those, import errors will alert you.
+You can then install missing packages manually via ``pip`` (as above for ``ancIBD``).